HeRAMS-WHO/herams-i18n/docs/index.rst

 Download Workspace Data
 -----------------------

 Follow the instructions below to download data for your workspace.
-If you require data from multiple workspaces, you can repeat the below steps and merge your data in an analysis tool of choice.
+If you require data from multiple workspaces, you can repeat the below steps and merge your data in the analysis tool of choice.

 .. note:: In order to download data, you will require special permissions to the workspace.
 Contact your system administrator to elevate your access rights if needed.

 1. Navigate to the workspace page of your project (see `Access your workspace`_ steps 1 - 4 for detailed instructions).
 2. In the rightmost column, click the |download| icon.
 This will open a new page, allowing you to customize your export.
-3. The survey settings enabling you to tailor the export to your needs.
-You can chose between exporting data as text or code as well as the type of header to be included in your export.
+3. You can chose between exporting data as text or code as well as the type of header to be included in your export.
 Use the on/off switches to modify the default options.

 .. note:: If you choose to export answers as code, question with predefined answer option will show coded value (e.g. A1) instead of the text label.

 4. If a survey is available in multiple language, use the drop-down list to specify the export language.
 5. By default, all available responses for each health facility will be exported.
-For projects with multiple responses per health facility, the report date can be used to limit the number of responses exported.
+For projects with multiple responses per health facility, the **report** date can be used to limit the number of responses exported.
 If a report date is defined,  only the last record before or equal to the selected date will be exported for each health facility.
-To get the most recent data, set the **Report date** equal to today.
+To get the most recent data, set the **report date** to today's date.
 6. Once you have defined the export settings, select between the two export formats (**CSV** or **Excel**) by clicking the respective button.

 .. note:: For large data sets, exporting data in Excel takes substantially longer than exporting as **CSV** format.